rubenerd/rubenerd.com/content/post/2016/nsg-uclean-ld-1420-hmt.markdown

 - industrial-cleaning
 - pointless
 ---
 Back in the glorious old days of *Rubénerd*, I used to celebrate pointless milestones with [industrial cleaning equipment].
-I'd do image searches for the number of posts I'd done at a certain point, and inveriably I'd end up with a fine piece of Tennant kit.
-It wasn't as dashing as a certian Doctor, but it cleaned up just as well.
+I'd do image searches for the number of posts I'd done at a certain point, and invariably I'd end up with a fine piece of Tennant kit.
+It wasn't as dashing as a certain Doctor, but it cleaned up just as well.

 Hey, that was pretty good.